 Track your dreams and ponder their silliness or significance.
 Make sure to do it first thing in the morning before you forget!

-> An oldie but a goodie.
-For me nothing beats having a sketch book that I can look back on in a couple of years to have a little peak at what past me was thinking.
+An oldie but a goodie.
+For me, nothing beats having a sketchbook that I can look back on in a couple of years to have a little peek at what past me was thinking.

-> 4. Daily Events
+4. Daily Events

 This is less of a journal to pour your thoughts and more of a ledger to jot down some happenings or insights of the day, no more than a couple of sentences.
 This allows one to look back and observe patterns over time.